craigem/blog/content/posts/fp-in-csharp.md

 However, what about all that code repetition?

-So far, we have demonstrated multiplying through three very seemingly unrelated contexts:
+So far, we have demonstrated multiplying through three seemingly unrelated contexts:

 * `Optional` a container of 0 or 1 elements
 * `List` a container of 0 or many elements
 * `Func<Q, _>` a function that reads a value of type `Q` to compute its result

 This is possible because they each implement their own `SelectMany` and `Select` functions.
 What about other contexts?
-There are many (many) more.
+There are many more that we have not talked about.
 For example:

 * continuations
 * state threading
 * I/O operations
+* *millions more*

-And then also the combination of two or more of each of these, also can implement `SelectMany` and `Select`.
+And then, the combination of any two or more of each of these, can also implement `SelectMany` and `Select`.
 What if we need to multiply for all of these?
 What about addition instead?
 Or perhaps, just any combining operation?

 Unfortunately, the C# type system does not give us this ability.
 We'd need to write an interface to represent, "all things that have `SelectMany` and `Select`" but we'd also need to make "a generic that takes one more generic."
 We cannot do this for C#.
 The consequence is that, yes, we must repeat this code for each specific case.
 Alternatively, we can *turn the type system off* by using [`dynamic`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/using-type-dynamic).
 Neither of these options are particularly desirable.
 We have hit the limits of expression of C# in this area.